GSI-CS-CO/bel_projects/modules/enc_err_counter/readme.md

 # PHY Encoder Error Counter
+# **IMPORTANT NOTICE** in this branch the eca and the pcie module for the pexarria5 have been turned off for quicker build times for testing

 This module counts the pulses coming from the PHY enc_err output and transfers them to the system clock domain.
 There they can be read via Wishbone.
 0x00 Error Counter 1
 0x04 Error Counter 2 (auxiliary)